Daniel10091/Finances/README.md

-# Finances
+# finances

- App in Flutter
+A new Flutter project.